matheuristic/plan9port-config/README.md

 used to simulate secondary mouse buttons on systems without a 3-button mouse (like laptops with touchpads).

+See `9 man 1 acme` for information about the Acme graphical user interface, `9 man 4 acme` for information about interacting with Acme using its file interface (useful for writing scripts that integrate with Acme), and `9 man 1 sam` for information about the Sam command language which is supported within Acme through its `Edit` command.

 ### Acme fonts

 The default main font is `/lib/font/bit/lucsans/euro.8.font`